 Our school is a place where staff, Governors and children achieve together.
 Through regular safeguarding training staff understand how to ensure children remain safe including the dangers of radicalisation and forced marriage.
 Staff then provide the structure for the best possible range of pupil experiences.
 Both staff and Governors receive thorough Prevent training which is regularly updated.

-The children provide gifts for the Link Romania appeal; make use of “Breakfast Club” and “After School Club” and read for “Book Club”.
+The children provide gifts for local homeless people at Christmas time; make use of “Breakfast Club” and “After School Club” and read for “Book Club”.
 Indeed literacy and a love of reading is central to the school, with popular authors such as Chris Connaughton invited to talk to children.

 Our school choir sings to the local community at a variety of venues throughout the year at Hope United Reform Church, Holy Trinity Church, St Nicholas Church, Gracewell Residential Home and at the Weymouth Pavilion.

-HTP also hosts DCC Governor training, the local church Bereavement Group and a “Play and Stay Club”.
-HTP also accommodates “Razzamataz”, the “Platinum Dance School” and a Tae Kwon do Club who provide additional performing arts and sporting opportunities to both our children and to those of other Weymouth schools.
+HTP also hosts DCC Governor training and the local church Bereavement Group.
+HTP also accommodates the “Platinum Dance School” and a Tae Kwon do Club who provide additional performing arts and sporting opportunities to both our children and to those of other Weymouth schools.
 HTP also hosts Zumba and Pilates classes which are attended by staff and parents.
 These events regularly fill the school spaces and see the school reaching out to the wider community, involving others in social, moral, spiritual and cultural development.
-January 2017
+January 2018

 Holy Trinity Church mission statement: